 Chris Cole of Finisar injected concerns with the “industry obsession with 100g/lane”, noting that for the first time, the industry is splitting its investment between two speeds (50G and 100G).
 He sees 56G/lane for 4-6 years with more investment still needed at 56G for cost and power.
 Cole said 7nm CMOS will bring only 20-30% power reduction and there will be no ROI for many years on 100G investments.

-Andy showed how yield can get clobbered with copackaging.
-Yield with terminating large number of fibers is much lower than that of the ASIC.
-Final assembly yield could drop to 50%.
+Andy showed how yield can get clobbered with co-packaging.
+Yield with terminating large numbers of fibers is much lower than that of the ASIC.
+The final assembly yield could drop to 50%.
 Packaging risk must be solved before it becomes the critical path.
 The only way to improve yield is with repairability.
 He also noted a warning that perhaps should be obvious: Time to market rules.
-You cannot add risk and cannot commit to copackaging until it’s proven.
+You cannot add risk and cannot commit to co-packaging until it’s proven.
 So we must do it the hard way first.